awsdocs/aws-kms-developer-guide/doc_source/create-keystore.md

 Before you create a custom key store, do the following:

 **Select an AWS CloudHSM cluster**
 Every custom key store is [associated with exactly one AWS CloudHSM cluster](key-store-concepts.md#concept-cluster)\.
-When you create a [customer master key](concepts.md#master_keys) \(CMK\) in your custom key store, AWS KMS creates the CMK metadata, such as an ID and Amazon Resource Name \(ARN\) in AWS KMS\.
+When you create a [AWS KMS keys](concepts.md#kms_keys) in your custom key store, AWS KMS creates the KMS key metadata, such as an ID and Amazon Resource Name \(ARN\) in AWS KMS\.
 It then creates the key material in the HSMs of the associated cluster\.
 You can [create a new AWS CloudHSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started.html) cluster or use an existing one\.
 AWS KMS does not require exclusive access to the cluster\.
 The AWS CloudHSM cluster that you select is permanently associated with the custom key store\.
 After you create the custom key store, you can [change the cluster ID](update-keystore.md) of the associated cluster, but the cluster that you specify must share a backup history with the original cluster\.
 To use an unrelated cluster, you need to create a new custom key store\.
 The AWS CloudHSM cluster that you select must have the following characteristics:
 + **The cluster must be active**\.